gurbirRemy/Eklo-AI/README.md

 This class has the code for all the functionality of the chatbot.

 ### GUI(.java)
 This class has the code for the Interface of the chatbot.

+### Profile(.java)

+This class groups all nouns, interjections and adjectives together.

+### Process(.java)

+This class contains functions used from CoreNLP.

 ### what we have done
 For  assignment 3, we used Stanford's CoreNlp to ascertain the crux of the question so as to find a suitable response